tjakka5/Clue/README.md

 Clue also comes with a few widgets by default:

-textButton - A simple button that can display text. checkBox - A button that toggles between 2 states when clicked. slider - A slider to input a value. progressBar - A simple bar that displays progress. window - A widget that can hold other widgets. ( Including other windows. ) dummy - A basic object useful for doing logic.
+textButton - A simple button that can display text.

+checkBox - A button that toggles between 2 states when clicked.

+slider - A slider to input a value.

+progressBar - A simple bar that displays progress.

+window - A widget that can hold other widgets. ( Including other windows. )

+dummy - A barebones object useful for doing logic.